ksonnet/ksonnet/docs/cli-reference/ks_import.md

 ### Options

 ```
   -f, --filename string   Filename or directory for component to import
   -h, --help              help for import
-      --namespace string   Component namespace
+      --module string     Component module
 ```

 ### Options inherited from parent commands